Clairty-Digital-Twin/clarity-loop-backend/SLEEP_IMPLEMENTATION.md

   * Sleep Onset Latency
   * Circadian Rhythm Score (which we provide via cardio or could replace with our consistency if desired)

   We may choose to include REM% and Deep% in the prompt if we think the LLM should mention sleep architecture.
-For brevity, we might not list every metric in the bullet points (the current design didn’t explicitly include REM% in the bullet list).
+For brevity, we might not list every metric in the bullet points (the current design didn't explicitly include REM% in the bullet list).
 However, we could append an additional context line:

   ```python
   f"- REM Sleep: {analysis_data.get('rem_sleep_percent', 0):.1f}%\n- Deep Sleep: {analysis_data.get('deep_sleep_percent', 0):.1f}%\n"